lsst-sqre/phalanx/docs/applications/mobu/manage-flocks.rst

 ####################

 mobu is our monitoring system for the Science Platform.
-It exercises JupyterHub and labs, and tests other services within the Science Platform by running notebooks on those labs.
+It exercises JupyterHub and JupyterLab, and tests other applications within the Science Platform by running notebooks on those JupyterLab Pods.

 mobu calls each test runner a "monkey" and organizes them into groups called "flocks."
 You can get a list of flocks from the mobu API.